C-Accel2019/Glossary/glossary.md

 ## Semantic Interoperability

 Semantic interoperability focuses on the semantic understanding of data and software for better and smarter data integration and synthesis.
-Common interoperable solutions define the syntax for structuring a dataset or invoking an operation, i.e. what are the input, output and number of parameters.
-Semantic interoperability moves interoperability up to the next level at which different computer systems do not only agree on the protocol to exchange data, but also have a shared understanding on the meanings of data.
-Semantic interoperability is achieved by machine reasoning on top of a controlled, shared vocabulary, or an ontology that is used to annotate data and is often encoded in machine-understandable formats, such as RDF or OWL.
+Common interoperable solutions define the syntax for structuring a dataset or invoking an operation, that is, what are the inputs, outputs, and number of parameters.
+Semantic interoperability moves interoperability up to the next level, where different computer systems not only agree on a protocol to exchange data, but also have a shared understanding of the semantics.
+Semantic interoperability is achieved by machine reasoning on top of a controlled, shared vocabulary, or an [ontology](#Ontology) is used to annotate data and is encoded in machine-understandable formats, such as [RDF](#RDF-Resource-Description-Framework) or [OWL](#OWL-Web-Ontology-Language).

 \[**Used by:** A-6677\]